k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 - Master key, input key generated.
 See the **Link**.

 Fabric creates a different key for each Instance ID, since each Instance ID has a different value.
 Fabric saves the key description of each Instance ID in the ENTITY table in Cassandra.
 This way, Fabric can decrypt the entity when necessary.
-The encrypted master key used to encrypt the Instance ID, can be taken from the KEYS table according to the key's description.
+The encrypted master key used to encrypt the Instance ID can be taken from the KEYS table according to the key's description.

 ## Encrypt LUI Using Fabric Studio